-Back for 2013 is the Great Bear Chase Snow Bike Race!
+The Great Bear Chase Snow Bike Race is back!
 With that, your weekend is now planned.
 Arrive Friday, ski Saturday, bike Sunday!

-The second annual Great Bear Chase Snow Bike Race will take place Sunday, March 10 on the Swedetown Trails, same place as the Great Bear Chase Ski Marathon.
+The third annual Great Bear Chase Snow Bike Race will take place Sunday, March 9 on the Swedetown Trails, same place as the Great Bear Chase Ski Marathon.
 Just like the ski race, the Snow Bike Race is taking advantage of one of the few areas in the Midwest still snowy enough in March to host an event of this nature.
 We’re expecting the trails to be hard and fast on Sunday morning.
-There are two races for this year, a 14k and a 25k.
+There are two races for this year, a 10 km and a 25 km.

 Vital Information About Race